Read about how we process personal data and find out about your rights.

 - administration and provision of a student card

-- administration and provision of welfare and pastoral services
+- administration and provision of welfare and support services*

 - careers guidance